Updated Jan 12, 2023

 **Enterprise doesn’t offer one-way rentals for trucks, so you may want to consider another option.

-Safeway Moving Systems gets our recommendation for the best overall moving broker.
+Safeway Moving Systems gets our recommendation for the best overall moving broker and one of the cheapest moving truck rental options on the market.
 If you elect to ditch your DIY move and moving truck rental and go with a professional mover, then this provider may be worth your consideration.
 They partner with carriers across all 50 states to provide some of the best and most reliable services available in the industry.

 If you’ve decided on a full-service move rather than renting a moving truck and doing things yourself, Safeway isn’t your cheapest option.
 However, the customer service it provides is among the best available.
 Customer reviews show that this broker’s attention to detail and care throughout the entire moving process are consistently excellent.

 Aside from the overall quality of customer service, Safeway offers flat rate pricing for all of its moves.
 No matter your moving needs, you’ll be given a bottom-line estimate with no ambiguity.
-This flat rate includes 30 days of free storage, should you need it, as well as a guarantee that a portion of your move bill will go to benefit St. Jude Children’s Research Hospital.
+This flat rate includes 30 days of free storage, should you need it, and guarantees that a portion of your move bill will benefit St. Jude Children’s Research Hospital.

 Safeway offers the following services to clients within its service area.
 Exact offerings are sure to vary by partner carrier.
 However, if you’re opting for a full-service move over a moving truck rental, then you’ll have access to many of the following services from most Safeway companies: